 EECS 611.
 Electromagnetic Compatibility.
 3 Hours.

 A study of unwanted generation and reception of radio-frequency radiation from analog and digital electronic systems and how these emissions/receptions can be reduced.
 Topics covered include sources of radiation, grounding, shielding, crosstalk, electrostatic discharge, and practical design and layout schemes for reducing unwanted radiation and reception.
 Also covered are the major governmental electromagnetic compatibility (EMC) regulations and standards that apply to commercial electronic devices and systems.
 Prerequisite: EECS 220 and EECS 312.
 LEC.

 EECS 622.
 Microwave and Radio Transmission Systems.
 3 Hours.

 Introduction to radio transmission systems.
 Topics include radio transmitter and receiver design, radiowave propagation phenomenology, antenna performance and basic design, and signal detection in the presence of noise.
 Students will design radio systems to meet specified performance measure.
-Prerequisite: Corequisite: EECS 420 and EECS 461.
+Prerequisite: Corequisite: EECS 420 and MATH 526 or EECS 461.
 LEC.